infinitered/reactotron/docs/plugin-docs/plugin-benchmark.md

 }
 ```

 Note that the last call is to `stop` instead of `step`!
-This is important because otherwise the benchmark results won't display in Reactotron.
+This is important, otherwise the benchmark results won't display in Reactotron.

 When `slowFunction` is invoked, Reactotron should show something like this: